solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/_index.md

 Under the hood, this will update the deployment to add the SDS server sidecar, as well as the istio-proxy to generate the mTLS certs.
 It will also update the `configMap` used by the `gateway-proxy` pod to bootstrap envoy, so that it has the SDS server listed in its `static_resources`.

-The last configuration step is to configure the relevant Gloo Upstreams with mTLS.
-We can be fine-grained about which Upstreams have these settings as not all Gloo Upstreams may need/want mTLS enabled.
+The last configuration step is to configure the relevant Gloo Edge Upstreams with mTLS.
+We can be fine-grained about which Upstreams have these settings as not all Gloo Edge Upstreams may need/want mTLS enabled.
 This gives us the flexibility to route to Upstreams both with and without mTLS enabled - a common occurrence in a brown-field environment or during a migration to Istio.

 Edit the Upstream with this command:
 ```bash